smiz/adevs/README.md

 You will also need the [SUNDIALS](https://computing.llnl.gov/projects/sundials) development libraries.
 To build and run the tests use

-'meson setup builddir'
+meson setup builddir
-'meson compile -C builddir'
+meson compile -C builddir
-'meson test -C builddir'
+meson test -C builddir